About EV Chargers

 CCS (Combined Charging System)

-This connector takes the standard J1772 plug and adds two more pins for high-speed charging.
-CCS is the most common connector in North America, and almost all North American automakers have agreed to use it.
+This connector builds on the standard J1772 plug by adding two additional pins for high-speed charging.
+Currently, CCS is the most common connector in North America, used by nearly all North American electric vehicles (except Tesla).
+However, this will change starting with many 2025 model-year vehicles, as manufacturers begin transitioning to the NACS connector.

 CHAdeMO